-We are currently accepting applications for FY2018 grants under this program.
-For the 2018 funding round, applications will be accepted through two separate funding opportunity announcements, one for physical preservation projects (P18AS00485) and one for history projects (P18AS00484).
+We are not currently accepting applications for the 2018 funding round.
+The application period has closed.
+Applications were accepted through two separate funding opportunity announcements, one for physical preservation projects (P18AS00485) and one for history projects (P18AS00484).

 How to Apply & What is Funded